Home : Events : Liberation of the Philippines in World War II

 Liberation of the Philippines in World War II

 AMERICAN MOTOR CONVOY moving through the streets of a town on Leyte; vehicle in foreground is a cargo carrier M29.
 Valencia was taken on 18 December, Libungao on 20 December.
-After troops moved down from the mountains to take Cananga on 21 December, the enemy retreated westward.

 Liberation of the Philippines in World War II